 |Ms. Nisha Dutt ||Independent Director |

-Pursuant to the CSR Policy adopted by the Board the Company proposes to undertake suchactivities as may be useful and contributive in nature
+Pursuant to the CSR Policy adopted by the Board the Company proposes to undertake suchactivities as may be useful and contributive in nature.

 SUBEX CHARITABLE TRUST

 28. RISK MANAGEMENT POLICY & IMPLEMENTATION

-The Risk Management Committee has been constituted as required under Regulation 21 ofthe SEBI (LODR)Regulations 2015 voluntarily by the Company.
-According to Regulation 21(5) the provisions of Risk Management Committee shall beapplicable to top 500 listedentities determined on the basis of market capitalization.
+The Risk Management Committee as required under Regulation 21 of the SEBI (LODR)Regulations 2015 has been constituted voluntarily by the Company.
+According to Regulation21 (5) of the said Regulations the provisions of Risk Management Committee shall beapplicable to top 500 listed entities determined on the basis of market capitalization.

 The Company has developed and adopted a Risk Management Policy.
 This policy identifiesall perceived risks which might impact the operations and on a more serious level alsothreaten the existence of the Company.
 Risks are assessed department wise such asfinancial risks information technology related risks legal risks accounting fraud etc.The Management also ensures that the Company is taking appropriate measures to achieveprudent balance between risk and reward in both ongoing and new business activities.

 29. HUMAN RESOURCE MANAGEMENT

 30. INTERNAL CONTROL SYSTEMS AND THEIR ADEQUACY

-Such internal financial controls were found to be adequate for a Company of this size.
+In accordance with the provision of Section 134(5)(e) of the Companies Act 2013 and asper the provisions of the SEBI (LODR) Regulations 2015 the Company has an InternalControl System commensurate with the size scale and complexity of its operations.
+SuchInternal Financial Controls were found to be adequate for a Company of this size.
 Thecontrols are largely operating effectively since there has not been identification of anymaterial weakness in the Company.
-The Directors have in the Directors ResponsibilityStatement (under paragraph (e) of the Section) confirmed the same to this effect.
+The Directors have in the Directors ResponsibilityStatement under paragraph (e) of the Section confirmed the same to this effect.
 TheCompany has policies and procedures in place for ensuring proper and efficient conduct ofits business the safeguarding of its assets the prevention and detection of frauds anderrors the accuracy and completeness of the accounting records and timely preparationsreliable financial information.
 The Company has adopted accounting policies which are inline with Indian Accounting Standards ("Ind AS").

 Pursuant to the provisions of the Section 134(5)(f) of the Act the Company during theyear devised proper systems to ensure compliance with the provisions of all applicablelaws.
 In effect such compliance system was largely found to be adequate and operatingeffectively.
-The Directors have in the Directors Responsibility Statement (under paragraph(f) of the Section) also confirmed the same to this effect.
+The Directors have in the Directors Responsibility Statement under paragraph(f) of the Section also confirmed the same to this effect.

 The Internal Auditors monitor and evaluate the efficacy and adequacy of internalcontrol system in the Company its compliance with operating systems accountingprocedures and policies at all locations of the Company and its subsidiaries.
 Based on thereport of Internal Auditors process owners undertake corrective action in theirrespective areas and thereby strengthen the controls.
 Significant audit observations andcorrective actions thereon are presented to the Audit Committee of the Board.

-Subex is certified for ISO 9001:2008 (Quality Management System) and ISO 27001:2013(Information Security Management System).
+Subex is certified for ISO 9001:2015 (Quality Management System) and ISO 27001:2013(Information Security Management System).
 Internal audits are conducted periodically forprojects and support functions to adhere to these international standards.
 These auditsare conducted across Bengaluru UK and US locations to ensure processes are followed toprovide a better customer experience.
 Summary of the audits are shared across organizationto help understand strengths and weaknesses in the system.
 People involvement inorganization process initiatives is one that approaches towards achieving bettercompliance standardizing activities to consistently achieve better customer satisfaction.

-This year the emphasis was more towards reviews and updates on processes for projectsand organization alignment to the new organization structure.
-Identification andinvolvement of process owners to review processes and make it relevant and align it to the organization.Some of the requirements which were specific to customer were customizedwith audits conducted for some of the accounts.
+This year Subex continued to focus on reviews and updates on processes thereby aligningthe projects to the current organization structure.
+Identification and Involvement ofprocess owners to review processes and make it relevant and align it to the organization.Some of the requirements which were specific to customer were customised with auditsconducted for some of the accounts.

 31. VIGIL MECHANISM/ WHISTLE BLOWER POLICY

 32. POLICY ON SEXUAL HARRASSMENT OF WOMEN AT WORKPLACE

 The Company has zero tolerance towards sexual harassment at the workplace and towardsthis end has adopted a policy in line with the provisions of the Sexual Harassment ofWomen at Workplace (Prevention Prohibition and Redressal) Act 2013 and the Rulesthereunder.
 All employees (permanent contractual temporary trainees) are covered underthe said policy.
 An Internal Complaints Committee (ICC) chaired by a senior femaleemployee of the Company has been set up to redress complaints received under this Act.

-During the year under review no complaints have been received by theCompany.
+During the financial year under review no complaints have been received by theCompany.

 33. DECLARATION FROM INDEPENDENT DIRECTORS

-All Independent Directors have given declarations under Section 149 (7) to the effectthat they meet the criteria of independence as laid down under Section 149(6) of theCompanies Act 2013.
+All Independent Directors have given declarations under Section 149 (7) to the effectthat they meet the criteria of Independence as laid down under Section 149(6) of theCompanies Act 2013.

 34. RELATED PARTY TRANSACTIONS

 All related party transactions that were entered into during the financial year were onan arm's length basis and were in the ordinary course of business.
 There were nomaterially significant related party transactions made by the Company with its PromotersDirectors Key Managerial Personnel or other designated persons which may have a potentialconflict with the interest of the Company at large.
-Further none of the Directors had anypecuniary relationships of transactions vis-a-vis the Company.
+Further none of the Directors had anypecuniary relationships of transactions vis--vis the Company.

 All related party transactions are placed before the Audit Committee and the Board forapproval.
 Prior omnibus approval of the Audit committee is obtained for transactions whichare of a foreseen and repetitive nature.
-A statement giving details of all related partytransactions entered pursuant to the omnibus approval so granted are placed before theAudit Committee and the Board of Directors for their review on a quarterly basis.
+A statement giving details of all related partytransactions entered pursuant to the omnibus approval so granted is placed before theAudit Committee and the Board of Directors for their review on a quarterly basis.

 The Company has entered into sub-contracting arrangements with its subsidiaries basedon transfer pricing methodology for development and enhancement of its products as wellas marketing of its products by the subsidiaries across locations._ The Company has alsoentered into marketing arrangements with its subsidiaries wherein there is a cross-chargedone by the subsidiaries towards its efforts for the same.

 35. SIGNIFICANT AND MATERIAL ORDERS PASSED BY THE REGULATORS OR COURTS

 36. EXTRACT OF ANNUAL RETURN

 37. LISTING WITH STOCK EXCHANGES

-The Company has paid the Annual Listing Fees for the year 201819 to the National StockExchange of India Ltd('NSE') and BSE Ltd ('BSE') where the Company's shares are listed.
+The Company has paid the Annual Listing Fees for the year 2019-20 to the Exchanges'where the Company's shares are listed i.e. the National Stock Exchange of India Ltd(NSE') and BSE Ltd (BSE').

 38. MAINTENANCE OF COST RECORDS

 Maintenance of cost records as specified by the Central Government under sub-section(1) of Section 148 of the Companies Act 2013 is not applicable to the Company as theCompany operates out of a Special Economic Zone (SEZ) .

 39. DIRECTORS' RESPONSIBILITY STATEMENT

 a) In the preparation of the annual accounts for the financial year ended March 312020 the applicable accounting standards have been followed along with proper explanationrelating to material departures;

-c) That proper and sufficient care has been taken for the maintenance of adequateaccounting records in accordance with the provisions of the Companies Act 2013 forsafeguarding the assets of the Company and for preventing and detecting fraud and otherirregularities.;
+c) That proper and sufficient care has been taken for the maintenance of adequateaccounting records in accordance with the provisions of the Companies Act 2013 forsafeguarding the assets of the Company and for preventing and detecting fraud and otherirregularities;

-d) That the accounts for the year ended March 31 2019 have been prepared on a goingconcern basis;
+d) That the accounts for the year ended March 31 2020 have been prepared on a goingconcern basis;

-e) That internal financial controls have been laid down to be followed by the Companyand such internal financial controls were adequate and were operating effectively.
+e) That internal financial controls have been laid down to be followed by the Companyand such internal financial controls were adequate and were operating effectively;

-f) That systems to ensure compliance with the provisions of all applicable laws were inplace and such systems were adequate and operating effectively.
+f) That systems to ensure compliance with the provisions of all applicable laws were inplace and such systems were adequate and operating effectively;

-Your Directors thank the customers vendors investors shareholders and bankers fortheir continued support during the year.
-We place on record our appreciation for thesupport / co-operation extended by the various departments of the Government of IndiaGovernment of Karnataka Central and State Government authorities particularly SEZauthorities Ministry of Corporate Affairs Central Board of Direct Taxes Central Boardof Indirect Taxes and Customs the Ministry of Commerce and Industry Ministry of Labourand employment Reserve Bank of India Securities and Exchange Board of India BSELimited National Stock Exchange of India Ltd National Securities Depository Limited andCentral Depository Services (India) Limited and other State Government authorities andlook forward to their support in all future endeavors.
+Your Directors thank the customers vendors investors shareholders' and bankers fortheir continued support during the year.
+We place on record our appreciation for thesupport / co-operation extended by the various departments of Government of IndiaGovernment of Karnataka Central and State Government authorities particularly SEZauthorities Ministry of Corporate Affairs Central Board of Direct Taxes Central Boardof Indirect Taxes and Customs the Ministry of Commerce and Industry Ministry of Labourand Employment Reserve Bank of India the Securities and Exchange Board of India BSELimited National Stock Exchange of India Ltd National Securities Depository LimitedCentral Depository Services (India) Limited and other State Govertment authorities andlook forward to their support in all future endeavors.

-Your Directors also wish to place on record their deep appreciation to Subexians at alllevels for their hard work solidarity cooperation and support as they areinstrumental in your Company scaling new heights year after year.
+Your Directors also wish to place on record their deep appreciation to Subexians at alllevels for their hard work solidarity co-operation and support as they areinstrumental in your Company scaling new heights year after year.

 |For Subex Limited ||For Subex Limited |